01 of 05

 Pacific Parrotlets (Lutino Mutation)

-Known affectionately as "Pocket Parrots" by many, the Lutino variety of the Pacific Parrotlet has exploded in popularity as a pet over the last several years.
-These small birds have big personalities, making them a great choice for those who want a parrot but are unable or unprepared to care for one of the larger parrot species.
-If you are interested in adopting one of these little yellow jewels, then you should locate a reputable Parrotlet breeder for advice on keeping and caring for one of these birds before rushing out to buy one.
-While they are tiny in comparison to many other bird species, their needs can be just as great as some of the larger hookbills.
+Known affectionately as "pocket parrots," the Pacific parrotlet—including its yellow lutino variety—has exploded in popularity with bird owners.
+These small birds have big personalities, making them a great choice for those who want a parrot but are unable to keep a larger species.
+If you are interested in adopting one of these little jewels, locate a reputable parrotlet breeder for advice on their care.
+While they are tiny in comparison to many other bird species, their needs can be just as great as a larger parrot.